Michael Goldsmith: Early career

 From 1983 to 1985, Goldsmith served as counsel to the New York State Organized Crime Task Force in White Plains, New York.
 He directed eavesdropping operations against various mob figures, culminating in his testimony against John Gotti in the late 1980s in a state case charging Gotti with conspiracy to commit murder.
 Gotti was acquitted because of jury tampering for which his associates were later successfully prosecuted.

 Thereafter, Goldsmith returned to teaching, this time as professor of law at Brigham Young University's J. Reuben Clark Law School.

 Goldsmith was admitted to the bar in Vermont in 1976, in New York in 1976, and in Utah in 1987.

 Law professor

 Building on his prior legal and teaching experience, in 1985 Goldsmith began teaching at the J. Reuben Clark Law School, ultimately terming as Woodruff J. Deem Professor of Law.
 He taught courses on evidence, criminal procedure, Racketeer Influenced and Corrupt Organizations Act (RICO), trial advocacy, and complex criminal investigations.
 Devoted to his students, Goldsmith continued to teach even after his diagnosis of amyotrophic lateral sclerosis (ALS).

 Goldsmith had been voted "Best Professor of the Year" by the student body six times, in 1985-1986, 1991–1992, 1998–1999, 2005–2006, 2007–2008, and 2008-2009.
-Given the unusual circumstance of a New York Jew teaching at the Mormon university's law school, rumors circulated for many years that Goldsmith was in the witness protection program, a rumor which his prodigious publication record easily puts to rest.
+Given the unusual circumstance of a New York Jew teaching at the Mormon university's law school, rumours circulated for many years that Goldsmith was in the witness protection program, a rumour which his publication record easily puts to rest.